beedev-services/new-help-guide/README.md

 https://beedev-services-help-guide-api.herokuapp.com

 1. Documentation for API is being created and will be found directly on the base url.
+2. Database tables are created, routes are still being added.

 ## Rules
 1. Do not push to master branch